 Here is a snapshot of my Aunts Ada, Ruth, Emily, and my mom Elenor.
 (The boy is Emily's son Ray.)
 I'm guessing by Ray's apparent age that Elenor was 19 or 20 years old.
 In the 1930s women were expected to develop a repertoire of recipes that they could prepare when called upon.
-Some recipes were passed on from "Mom Mom", Elenor's mother.
-Others were collected from friends, family, church, and so on.
+Some recipes were passed on from "Mom Mom", Elenor's mother (probably a corruption of Swedish “Mommur”).
+Other recipes were collected from friends, family, church, and so on.
 Women kept track of these recipes in small metal file boxes that held 3 x 5 cards with handwritten instructions.
 Here is a small sample of the cards from "the box".
 Imagine keeping track of things without a computer.
 There was also a pre-internet network where women would carefully write copies of their recipes and pass them on.
 Oh yeah, and Elenor's first kitchen as a new bride after she married Ken, a newly ordained Presbyterian minister, was in the farm country of Ohio, with no indoor plumbing except for a hand pump at the sink.
 Maybe that's why Mom was such a good camper, She had lived it!

 Marinade - equal parts vegetable oil, sherry (nothing fancy needed), and light soy sauce (I have cut back a little on the soy), fresh grated ginger, fresh chopped garlic, and zest of an orange.
 I have used this on all kinds of beef.
 It tenderizes cuts like London broil, but it works on better cuts too.
 This also works with chicken.
 Marinate beef in fridge all day, but chicken needs less time.
 Cook on the grill and you will have no leftovers!